kubernetes/enhancements/keps/sig-auth/4193-tokenrequest-requester-info-enhancements/README.md

 ### Extending TokenReview to allow cross-checking the embedded Node information with existing Node objects

-The TokenReview API will also be extended to check whether a JWT's embedded node information is still valid/current, and if not, will reject the review/indicate to the client that the token mismatches with the current state of Nodes.
+The SA authenticator will also be extended to check whether a JWT's embedded node information is still valid/current, and if not, will reject the review/indicate to the client that the token mismatches with the current state of Nodes.

 This will involve first checking whether the Node object with the name given in the JWT still exists, and if it does,